Solway Sharks

-The Solway Sharks are the only senior ice hockey club in South West Scotland or Cumbria and play out of Dumfries Ice Bowl, King Street, Dumfries, Scotland.
+The Solway Sharks are a senior ice hockey club in South West Scotland or Cumbria and play out of Dumfries Ice Bowl, King Street, Dumfries, Scotland.
+As of the 2023–24 season Solway plays in the National League division of the English National Ice Hockey League pyramid.

-In the 2015–16 season the Sharks are playing in the English National Ice Hockey League North's Moralee Conference (Division One) and in the Challenge Cup.
-Home games are played at Dumfries Ice Bowl on Saturday evenings with a 7pm face-off.

-The Sharks were formed in 1998 and in their lifetime have won a host of trophies including two Northern League championships, one Northern League Play-Off title, six St. Andrew's Cups and two Scottish Cups to name but a few.
+The Sharks were formed in 1998 and in their lifetime have won a host of trophies including two Northern League championships, one Northern League Play-Off title, six St. Andrew's Cups and two Scottish Cups.
 In 2021, the Sharks won the NIHL Division 1 National Championship after defeating Streatham IHC in the final at the Coventry Skydome.

+Ahead of the 2025–26 season, Solway announced the creation of Solway Sharks SNL, an affiliate development club in the Scottish National League.